AaronSadlerUK/DVSA.MOT.SDK/README.md

 ### Documentation

-Documentation on the parameters used to access the api can be found on the dvsa api history website:
+Documentation and examples on how the parameters are used to access the api can be found on the dvsa api history website:
 [https://dvsa.github.io/mot-history-api-documentation/](https://dvsa.github.io/mot-history-api-documentation/)

 ### Contribution guidelines